-This bibliography is drawn from books published between 1995 and 2021.
-While some award-winners and bestsellers are included, part of the goal is to feature underappreciated gems.
+This bibliography is largely drawn from books published between 1995 and 2021.
+While award-winners and bestsellers are included, part of the goal is to feature underappreciated gems.
 SEE ALSO Ongoing Coverage of Native Books at Cynsations, Home and Classroom Teaching: Native American Children’s Teens’ Books & Resources, and Native American Children’s and Young Adult Book Bibliographies and Educator Resources.

 ANCESTOR APPROVED: INTERTRIBAL STORIES FOR KIDS, edited by Cynthia Leitich Smith (Muscogee)(Heartdrum, 2021).
 Ages 8-up.
 From the promotional copy: “A collection of intersecting stories set at a powwow that bursts with hope, joy, resilience, the strength of community, and Native pride.
 In a high school gym full of color and song, Native families from Nations within the borders of the U.S. and Canada dance, sell beadwork and books, and celebrate friendship and heritage.
 They are the heroes of their own stories.”

 CLOUDWALKER: CONTEMPORARY NATIVE AMERICAN STORIES by Joel Monture (Mohawk), illustrated by Carsen Waterman (Seneca)(Fulcrum, 1996).
 Features characters from a variety of Native nations.
 Ages 9-up.